What is RUXIM Folder in Program Files and Can I Delete It?

 What is RUXIM (RUXIMICS.exe)?

-RUXIM, or more specifically, the Reusable UX Interaction Campaign Scheduler (RUXIMICS.EXE), is a component used by Windows Update on Windows operating systems.
-When started, the data collected by this module helps to keep Windows updated and performing optimally.
+RUXIM, or to give it its full name, the Reusable UX Interaction Campaign Scheduler (RUXIMICS.EXE), is a bit like a behind-the-scenes helper used by Windows Update.
+It gathers data that helps keep your Windows running smoothly and up-to-date.

 RUXIM in Windows 11 or 10

-RUXIMICS.exe usually resides in the C:\Program Files\RUXIM folder and is typically run in the background with minimal impact on system performance.
+RUXIMICS.exe usually locates in the C:\Program Files\RUXIM folder and works in the background without bothering you much.

 Useful tip: How to Know Which App is Using The Internet in Windows 11